-How to Use 401(k) and 457(b) Plans to Save for Retirement
+Using 401(k) vs. 457(b) Plans to Save for Retirement

-Contributing to both a 401(k) retirement plan and a 457 retirement plan allows you to double your tax-deferred retirement savings and reduce your taxable income, and the IRS says that's perfectly OK.
-Having both types of accounts can be helpful if you ever need to withdraw money because there are no early withdrawal penalties on a 457(b).
+Contributing to both a 401(k) and a 457 retirement plan allows you to double your tax-deferred savings and reduce your taxable income, and the IRS says that's perfectly OK.
+Having both types of accounts can be helpful if you need to withdraw money because there are no early withdrawal penalties on a 457(b).
 You'll pay ordinary income tax on withdrawals, but you won't be hit with that extra 10% fee.

-Because a 457(b) plan is considered a nonqualified retirement plan, the IRS allows you to contribute to a 401(k) and 457(b) plan at the same time.
-Each plan has separate limitations on the amount of money you and your employer can put in.
+Because a 457(b) plan is considered a nonqualified retirement plan, the IRS allows you to contribute to both a 401(k) and 457(b) plan at the same time.
+457(b) plans aren't covered by the Employee Retirement Income Security Act of 1974 (ERISA), while 401(k) plans are.

 401(k) Plan Limits